essential oils

 Now that you've prepared yourself and your horse with a great image, calming oils and grounded balanced energy...now it's time to go explore!
 Take walks with your horse to expose them to a variety of new things in their life!
 Allow them to be curious and explore the new objects, whether the objects are stationary, moving, silent or loud!
 The more you and your horse get out and explore together, the more you will be developing confidence and connection.
 There is a 30 Day Challenge with daily prompts of activities you can do with your horse that will help to develop this calm, confidence and connection.
 You can find it in my community The Hearts of Horses; Empowering Through Holistic Care.
 Remember you are always looking for your horse to find relaxation in each of these new situations.

-By putting your attention on these areas and spending time with your horse now to overcome this issue, you'll be enjoying a quiet, uneventful celebration with your horses come July 4th 2023!
+By putting your attention on these areas and spending time with your horse now to overcome this issue, you'll be enjoying a quiet, uneventful celebration with your horses come the next 4th of July celebration!

 All the best,